Firefox

 Firefox — Official Website

 In 2026, Firefox remains the definitive browser for the ethical web user.
 It is a powerful, mature, and highly capable piece of software that proves you do not need to sacrifice performance for privacy.
+Recent releases (138-150) have brought significant enhancements including a full-featured PDF editor, streamlined profile management, and privacy-respecting AI link previews.
 While it may not match Safari's extreme battery optimization or Chrome's ubiquitous compatibility, it excels where it matters most: user agency.
-The introduction of local AI features and the maturation of Total Cookie Protection make it a forward-thinking tool that protects you from the excesses of the modern web.
+The maturation of Total Cookie Protection and continued commitment to privacy make it a forward-thinking tool that protects you from the excesses of the modern web.
 For developers, privacy advocates, and power users who demand control over their digital environment, Firefox is not just a browser; it is a necessity.
 It is the best way to keep the web open and your data yours.

 Perhaps Firefox's most defining feature, Multi-Account Containers allow users to isolate browsing identities within a single window.
 Unlike simple profiles in other browsers, this creates color-coded tabs that separate cookies and storage data.
 You can log into your work email in a 'Work' container and your personal email in a 'Personal' container side-by-side without them ever tracking each other.
 It effectively sandboxes sites like Facebook, preventing them from monitoring your activity across the rest of the web.